Friday Night Lights: A Town, a Team, and a Dream: Chapters

-Permian ends the regular season beating the San Angelo Bobcats 41–7.
+Permian ends the regular season beating the San Angelo Central Bobcats 41–7.
 But now it all comes down to a coin toss.
 Coach Gaines and Mike Belew drive to meet the head coaches of Midland High and Midland Lee.
 The event is held at a truck stop on the south side of Midland at 2:00 am local time.
 The location is undisclosed and it is broadcast live on TV.
 When the coin toss finally happens there it is originally thought to be a tie.
 Then it turns out that Permian and Midland Lee landed heads and Midland High landed tails.
 The two teams will continue their seasons while Midland High's season is over.